(A) Hearing authority

 (H) Binding effect

-State hearing decisions shall be binding on the agency or managed care plan for the individual case for which the decision was rendered.
+State hearing decisions shall be binding on the agency or managed care plan or "MyCare Ohio" plan for the individual case for which the decision was rendered.

 Promulgated Under: 119.03